-Benfica v Bayern Munich
+Bayern thrash Benfica with late show

 Post update

 Attempt missed.
-Leroy Sané (FC Bayern München) left footed shot from outside the box is close, but misses to the left.
-Assisted by Marcel Sabitzer.
+Kingsley Coman (FC Bayern München) right footed shot from outside the box is just a bit too high.
+Assisted by Leroy Sané.